SharePoint/PnP-Partner-Pack/Documentation/Manual-Setup-Guide.md

 In the latter library, you will already find some Provisioning Templates, organized in sub-folders.
 You will use them later in this setup guide.

-<a name="azureblob"></a>
+<a name="azurequeue"></a>
-### Azure Blob Storage configuration
+### Azure Storage configuration
-To handle some asynchronous tasks, the PnP Partner Pack uses an Azure Blob Storage service to queue items.
-Thus, you will need to configure an Azure Blob Storage account.
+To handle some asynchronous tasks, the PnP Partner Pack uses an Azure Storage Queue to queue items.
+Thus, you will need to configure an Azure Storage account.

-Open the Microsoft Azure Management Portal, with a valid Microsoft Azure subscription, and create a **new Azure Blob Storage account**.
-For example, you can call the Azure Blob Storage account with a name like pnppartnerpack[tenant], or whatever else you like.
-After having created the Azure Blob Storage account, open the "Manage Access Keys" popup screen and copy the values of **"Storage Account Name"**, and **"Primary Access Key"**.
+Open the Microsoft Azure Management Portal, with a valid Microsoft Azure subscription, and create a **new Azure Storage account**.
+For example, you can call the Azure Storage account with a name like pnppartnerpack[tenant], or whatever else you like.
+After having created the Azure Storage account, open the "Manage Access Keys" popup screen and copy the values of **"Storage Account Name"**, and **"Primary Access Key"**.
 Alternatively if using the new Azure Portal, click on your Storage account, click on **"'Accss keys'** under the Settings header and copy out the **"Storage account name"** and **"key1"** values.

 <a name="azurewebapp"></a>
 ### Azure App Service provisioning and configuration